stburke-cmu/burke-samantha-portfolio/final_project_partII.md

       * Join Nuclear Matters to help raise awareness

 ## To Do
+  1. Embed graphics.
-    * Embed graphics.
-Right now, they are just screenshots.
+      * Right now, they are just screenshots.
+  1. Polish visualizations
-    * Polish visualizations (Fonts, color, titles)
+      *  Fonts, color, titles
       *  Include more icons and statistics
+  1. Change the "to put it into perspective" graphic.
+      * It looks clunky